-BUSY At Work started way back in 1977 with the simple aim to deliver training and employment programs to homeless youth on the Gold Coast.
+BUSY At Work established in 1977 with the simple aim to deliver training and employment programs to homeless youth on the Gold Coast.
 BUSY stands for Backing Unemployed Southport Youth and was founded by our President Martin Punch who set out to deliver this aim by obtaining funding from the Australian Government to run a community youth support program.

-In 2017, BUSY At Work merged with ON-Q Disability Services.
-ON-Q have been supporting people with a disability for over 30 years.
+In 2017, BUSY At Work merged with ON-Q Disability Services (now rebranded to BUSY Ability).
+BUSY Ability have been supporting people with a disability for over 30 years.
 Their experience and knowledge within the disability employment sector is an invaluable asset and together we are able to place more people into jobs across a larger footprint.

 Our vision is to have more people in jobs, more people learning new skills, and more communities exposed to positive change, in partnership with employers and industry.